nina-grant/Atmospheric-Teleconnection-Model/README.md

 1. Open a terminal:
     - **Macs**: Open a terminal.
     - **Windows**: Use MobaXTerm or VSCode.

-2. Connect to Amarel:
+2. Connect to the Amarel virtual machine:
     ```bash
     ssh user@amarel.rutgers.edu
     ```
+### Off-Campus?
+If you are not on campus and connected to the Rutgers wifi, you will have to download Cisco Secure Client and connect to the Rutgers VPN before you can ssh to Amarel.
+Find instructions for setting up the VPN here: [Rutgers VPN](https://it.rutgers.edu/virtual-private-network/)

 ## Login to a Compute Node
 ```bash
 srun --partition=main --mem=10000 --time=03:00:00 --pty bash
 ```

-### Note on Nodes
+### *A Note on Nodes*
-- **Login Node**: The initial node you connect to; used for data transfer, software building, and job preparation.
+- **Login Nodes**: The initial node you connect to.
+There can often be over 100 users connected to one login node at one time.
-- **Compute Nodes**: Use these for running jobs to avoid impacting other users on the shared login node.
+- **Compute Nodes**: ***ALWAYS*** use these for running jobs to avoid impacting other users on the shared login node.
+Running applications on a shared login node or doing things that consume significant compute, memory, or network resources can unfairly impact other users.

-### Create Your Conda Environment
+## Create Your Conda Environment
-1. Load necessary modules:
+1. Load the necessary modules to define our own custom environments:
     ```bash
     module use /projects/community/modulefiles/
     module load anaconda/2020.07-gc563